schollz/boltdb-server/README.md

 <p align="center">A fancy server for Bolt databases</a></p>

-BoltDB is a great utility for pure-Go keystore databases.
-This is a server and package (`connect`) for interfacing with it.
+*boltdb-server* is a server and package (`connect`) for interfacing with [boltdb/bolt](https://github.com/boltdb/bolt), a pure-Go embedded key/value database.

 Features
 ========

 - Automatic compression of values
 - Simple API for getting, setting, moving, popping and deleting BoltDB data
+- Package for adding to your Go programs

 Getting Started
 ===============